About the Gavi CSO funding mechanism

 If an applicant has concerns or questions relating to their proposal, they should submit a query to the support enquiry mailbox: gavi-cso@manniondaniels.com

-Alternatively, raise a query directly on Grantelope, the online grants management system, where all applications will be completed and submitted.
+Alternatively, applicants and grantees can raise a query directly on Grantelope, the online grants management system for Gavi’s CSO funding mechanism.